 Apply for a CVA grant

-The Washington State Clean Vessel Act Grant Program (CVA) is no longer accepting applications for the 2021-2022 grant cycle.
-We expect to accept applications for the 2022-2023 grant cycle this fall.
+The Washington State - Clean Vessel Act Grant Program (CVA) is now accepting applications for the 2022-2023 grant cycle.
+Download the 2022 Grant Guide (PDF).

 2021-2022 Grant Cycle Timeline